avinashkale14/Ak-demo/README.md

 # Ak-demo
-This is demo for practice
+This is demo for practice.